 The health risks

 Welding has been named as one of the top jobs with an increased risk of occupational disease.
-One of the fumes, Manganese is extremely toxic.
-According to the Center for Disease Control, Manganese is present in all welding fumes.
-This fume is known to cause a similar disease to Parkinson’s.
-The symptoms being problems with swallowing, fatigue, tremors, body stiffness and headaches.
-Welding fume are cancer and COPD risk factors.
-Things are definitely worse when there is coughing, shortness of breath, dizziness and wheezing.
+One of the fumes, manganese is extremely toxic.
+According to the Center for Disease Control, manganese is present in all welding fumes.
+This metal is known to cause a disease similar to Parkinson’s.
+The symptoms include problems with swallowing, fatigue, tremors, body stiffness, and headaches.
+Welding fumes are also cancerous and COPD risk factors.
+Things are definitely worse when there is coughing, shortness of breath, dizziness, and wheezing.
 If such symptoms occur it is an indication that a welding fume extractor is needed and your employees need serious medical attention.

-There are two ways to go about fume control in order to prevent welding fume from making you or your employees sick.
-You can either improve your ventilation or make use of fume control equipments.
+There are two ways to go about fume control to prevent welding fume from making you or your employees sick.
+You can either improve your ventilation or make use of fume control equipment.

 We are not talking about big windows but mechanical ventilation.
-Of course you can have natural ventilation but the mechanical is a necessary safety precaution.
+Of course, you can have natural ventilation but mechanical ventilation is a necessary safety precaution.
 There are three types of mechanical ventilation: